1. Scope

 6.1.
 Online Instant-Purchase Tickets will only be provided digitally.
 Conventional tickets in paper form cannot be issued, even on request.

 6.2.
-All ordered tickets will be issued in the first and last name of the Purchaser before being made available to him or her, and allow the Purchaser to be identified as such – in addition to the specific user (6.4).
+All ordered tickets will be issued in the first and last name of the Purchaser before being made available to them, and allow the Purchaser to be identified as such – in addition to the specific user (6.4).

 6.3.
-After full payment, Purchasers may access their tickets in their personal login area (“My Festival” at www.bayreuther-festspiele.de and print them out or have them made available as electronic tickets after personalisation (mobile ticket) (6.4.).
+Purchasers may, after full payment, access their tickets in their personal login area (“My Festival” at www.bayreuther-festspiele.de and print them out after personalisation (6.4.).
+After personalisation, the tickets will also be provided digitally as a mobile ticket.
 Tickets can be personalised and downloaded after payment has been confirmed.
+The Customer will be informed of the value date.
 Online Instant-Purchase Tickets will not be sent by either post or email.

 6.4.
-The tickets provided at www.bayreuther-festspiele.de in the Purchaser’s personal login area (“My Festival”) must be personalised by the Purchaser by stating the first name and surname of the user in question before printing, which is the Purchaser’s responsibility, or before use as an electronic ticket.
+The tickets provided at www.bayreuther-festspiele.de in the Purchaser’s personal login area (“My Festival”) must be personalised by the Purchaser by stating the first name and surname of the user in question before printing, which is the Purchaser’s responsibility, or before use as a mobile ticket.
 The Purchaser of the tickets will provide the contact details of users whom they allow to use the tickets; they will only provide these details of third parties (accompanying person) if the persons in question have consented to the details being disclosed.
 The first and last name of the user are specified on each admission ticket.
-Only tickets which have been personalised to the specific user and thus activated will be valid and printable or made available as mobile tickets.
+Only admission tickets that are personalised for the specific user in accordance with the aforementioned provisions and thereby activated can be printed or made available as mobile tickets, and they are valid.
 Purchasers must personalise and activate the tickets no later than two calendar days before the performance in question; once this period has elapsed, ticket personalisation and activation is no longer possible.
 No compensation will be issued for tickets that are not personalised on time (7.1).
 Pursuant to Section 7.2, only BF’s ticket office may amend or reassign personalised tickets.

 6.5.
 Tickets must be presented at the entrance in paper form or in electronic form, e.g., on a smartphone.